 In 2015, my colleague Martin Thomas and me have developed and published the Voronoi integration technique.
 This method applies a periodic radical Voronoi tessellation in three-dimensional space to the atom positions, and subsequently integrates the total electron density within each molecule's Voronoi cell to obtain molecular electromagnetic moments such as the electric dipole vector or the electric quadrupole tensor.
-These quantities are required to compute vibrational spectra (Infrared, Raman, VCD, ROA) from ab initio molecular dynamics simulations.
+These quantities are required to compute vibrational spectra from ab initio molecular dynamics simulations, as we have demonstrated for infrared, Raman, VCD, ROA, and resonance Raman spectra.

 "Voronoi Dipole Moments for the Simulation of Bulk Phase Vibrational Spectra",